 Some of the salient production improvements that resulted through the Green Revolution were in rice and wheat growth.
 Yearly harvest for staple foods grew exponentially, which proved to be a hallmark achievement for the Green Revolution, which intended to combat world hunger.

 Although the Green Revolution is an integral part of human history that reshaped our agricultural industry, we should consider both the pros and cons.

-While it helped increase annual yields and meet the world food demand, it had some drastic side effects which scientists did not take into account while implementing the new techniques.
+While it helped increase annual yields and meet the world food demand, it had some drastic side effects that scientists did not consider while implementing the new techniques.

 Here, I’ve provided a comprehensive list of Green Revolution pros and cons you should know to understand its essential aspects and the consequences we face today.

 Green Revolution Pros